accidental-feature/discord-bot-template/README.md

 * Replace YOUR_GUILD_ID with the guild ID you copied.
 If you prefer not to use a specific guild ID, you can leave it as an empty string or remove it.

 Ensure that you save the changes to `src/functions/HandleCommands.js` after modifying it.
 This configuration is crucial for the bot's interaction with Discord's API specific to your application and server.

+#### Setup MongoDB Integration

+1. **Create a MongoDB Account**:
+   - Go to [MongoDB's website](https://www.mongodb.com/) and sign up for an account.
+   - Choose the free tier for a simple start, which is sufficient for basic bot functionalities.

+2. **Create a Cluster**:
+   - After logging in, create a new cluster.
+Choose the free tier option.
+   - Select a cloud provider and a region that is closest to you for better performance.
+   - Click on "Create Cluster" at the bottom of the page.

+3. **Configure Database Access**:
+   - Navigate to the "Database Access" section under "Security".
+   - Add a new database user with read and write privileges.
+Remember the username and password; you will need them to connect your bot to the database.

+4. **Configure Network Access**:
+   - Go to the "Network Access" section.
+   - Add a new IP address.
+For development, you can allow access from anywhere by using `0.0.0.0/0`.

+5. **Get Your Database Connection URL**:
+   - Once your cluster is set up, go to the "Clusters" section.
+   - Click on "Connect" -> "Connect your application".
+   - Choose the driver and version (usually Node.js) and copy the connection string provided.

+6. **Configure the Bot to Use MongoDB**:
+   - In your project, create or update your `.env` file with the MongoDB connection string:

+     ```env
+     MONGODB_URI=Your_MongoDB_Connection_String
+     ```

+   - Replace `Your_MongoDB_Connection_String` with the connection string you copied from MongoDB.
+Replace `<password>` with the database user's password you created earlier, and change `myFirstDatabase` to your preferred database name.

 ### 6. Run the Project